How to sell a house using the bidding process.

 - The seller does not have to accept the highest bid.

-- Bidding processes attract bargain hunters who do not give serious offers.
-Sellers get around this by only accepting viewings upon prior notification.
+- The bidding process attracts bargain hunters who do not make serious offers.
+Sellers get around this by only accepting viewings with prior notice.

-- The competition could also have a negative impact on financially strong purchasers since they do not want to put forth the effort.
+- The competition could also have a negative impact on financially strong buyers as they do not want to make the effort.

-- The process may not necessarily result in the sale of the house since purchasers can withdraw their offer.
+- The process may not necessarily result in the sale of the house since buyers can withdraw their offer.

-Private sellers are very passionate about their property.
-That is why getting a good sale price is very important financially and emotionally.
-If the property meets the criteria of being a sought-after location and has a broadly appealing design, the bidding process is a promising alternative to traditional marketing.
-If no attractive offer is given, the seller can repeat the bidding process at any time or switch to a traditional method to sell the house.
+Private sellers are very passionate about their property, which is why getting a good sale price is very important both financially and emotionally.
+If the property meets the criteria of being in a sought-after location and having a broadly appealing design, the bidding process is a promising alternative to traditional marketing.
+If the seller does not receive any attractive bids, they can repeat the bidding process at any time or switch to the traditional method of selling a house.